Ancient Greek diplomacy: Politics, new tools, and negotiation

 You can reference this text as

-Jovan Kurbalija, Renaissance diplomacy: Compromise as a solution to conflict, ‘Diplomacy and Technology: A historical journey‘, 2021, DiploFoundation
+Jovan Kurbalija, Ancient Greek diplomacy: Politics, new tools and negotiation, 'Diplomacy and Technology: A historical journey', 2021, DiploFoundation

 Listen to the podcast or watch the recording of our April Masterclass Ancient Greek diplomacy: Politics, new tools, and negotiation